dpaudel/TASSELtutorial/README.md

 # TASSELtutorial
 Hands on tutorial on GBS data analysis

-The slides are based on a hands-on tutorial given in class.
+The slides are based on a hands-on tutorial presented in class.
-Data set used were from TASSEL 5.0 TutorialData
+Data used are a subset from TASSEL 5.0 TutorialData.